mr-dgidgi/RecoveryBox/wiki-sources/docs/en/index.md

 * As a local documentation server

 The goal is to quickly deploy a self-contained, standalone knowledge base accessible from any standard web browser.
-RecoBox provides various tools via the web by connecting to the hotspot it hosts and accessing [http://recovery.box](http://recovery.box)
+RecoveryBox provides various tools via the web by connecting to the hotspot it hosts and accessing [http://recovery.box](http://recovery.box)

 !!! info "Version"
     **Current version: {{ rb_version }}**